Who we are

 Mark Fuller, Publicity/Technology: Having a long history of service to others, Mark's interest in Guatemala began when he saw the passion from his mother, Cathy.
-He has visited Guatemala three times as a member of Service Teams, most recently in 2019.
+He has visited Guatemala four times as a member of Service Teams, most recently in 2021.
 After graduating with a Bachelor's Degree from Simpson College in Indianola, Iowa, Mark currently works in education and is formerly a co-owner of a production and entertainment company.

 ImagininGuatemala is the sister organization of The Guatemala Project.
 Working exclusively with ImagininGuatemala allows for the building of close relationships among the organizational members in the United States with the staff in Guatemala, and ultimately with the children and families in need.
 They can be found at www.ImagininGuatemala.org.